MrUrq/SurrogateModelOptim.jl/docs/src/options.md

 # Options
+!!! note
+    The default options may be updated between minor versions for performance reasons.

 The available options are listed below.
 The performance using the default options has been good for several test functions, with and without noise.
 Make sure to set `num_interpolants` to a value which is a multiple of the number of processes used for the